Estimate Time7 min

 What are HSAs and FSAs?

-Health savings accounts (HSAs) and flexible spending accounts (FSAs) both let you set aside money before it's been taxed to pay for health care costs.
+Health savings accounts (HSAs) and flexible spending accounts (FSAs) can both let you set aside money before it's been taxed to pay for health care costs.
 Any withdrawals are also tax-free, provided you use them to cover qualified medical expenses.1 This can help increase the money you have available to pay for medical bills.

-HSAs and FSAs are generally offered by employers as part of benefits packages, though you may be able to open an HSA on your own if you have an HSA-eligible health plan through work, spouse's employer, private insurance, or the insurance marketplace.
+HSAs and FSAs are generally offered by employers as part of benefits packages, though you may be able to open an HSA on your own if you have an HSA-eligible health plan through work, your spouse's employer, private insurance, or the insurance marketplace.
 In that case, you'd be able to deduct any HSA contributions you make from your annual tax return, though these contributions may not avoid Medicare and Social Security taxes.

-FSA vs HSA: Key differences
+HSA vs FSA: Key differences

-You can carry over unused HSA funds HSAs allow you to carry money forward indefinitely, so your funds are there for you year after year.
-This can make things easier if you happen to contribute more than you're able to spend in a year—you won't have to rush to buy Band-Aids, or glasses before your money expires.
+HSAs allow you to carry money forward indefinitely, so your funds are there for you year after year.
+This can make things easier if you happen to contribute more than you spend on qualified medical expenses in a year—you won't have to rush to buy Band-Aids, or glasses before your money expires.
 But it's especially helpful in building savings to pay for large, future medical expenses, like those you anticipate having in retirement.

-Whether you can open an FSA depends on your employer; HSAs are determined by your health insurance To be eligible for an HSA, you must be enrolled in an HSA-eligible high-deductible health plan and not have other disqualifying health coverage.
+To be eligible for an HSA, you must be enrolled in an HSA-eligible health plan and not have other disqualifying health coverage.
 Ask your benefits provider if you aren't sure which kind you have.
 FSAs, on the other hand, are employee benefits that anyone can contribute to as long as they are eligible and their employer offers them.

 Can you have an HSA and FSA?

-If you're contributing to an HSA, you can't fund just any type of FSA in the same year.
-You can have an HSA along with a limited purpose FSA, also known as an LPFSA.
-This type of FSA covers only those expenses not covered by your health plan, such as dental and vision care.
+If you're contributing to an HSA, you can't fund a health care FSA in the same year.
+But you can have an HSA along with a limited purpose FSA if your employer offers it.
+This type of FSA covers only those expenses not covered by your health plan, namely dental and vision expenses.

-Note: This does not impact the ability to have a dependent care FSA.
+Note: This does not impact the ability to have a dependent care FSA, also known as a dependent care assistance program.

-You may be able to contribute more to an HSA than an FSA Both HSAs and FSAs have maximum annual amounts you can contribute, which the IRS determines each year.
-Employers can also determine FSA limits for their plans.
+Both HSAs and FSAs have maximum annual amounts you can contribute, which the IRS determines.
+Employers can also determine FSA limits for their plans up to the IRS limits.

 If your employer contributes to your HSA or FSA on your behalf, this may impact how much you can contribute.
 To find out more, check out our guide to HSA contribution limits.

-Your HSA belongs to you, not your employer Even if you opened it through your company, your HSA (and everything inside of it) is yours forever—even if you leave your job.
+Even if you opened it through your company, your HSA (and everything inside of it) is yours forever—even if you leave your job.
 You can even use HSA funds to cover COBRA costs and health insurance premiums if you need to when you're unemployed.
 FSAs, however, are owned by your company, though you may contribute your own money to them.
-If you leave your job, you forfeit all funds in the account upon your departure.
+If you leave your job, you forfeit all funds in the account upon your departure, unless you enroll in COBRA.

-You may have access to your FSA funds earlier in the year FSA funds are available to spend in their entirety at the beginning of your plan year.
-So if you decide to contribute $3,050 to your FSA in 2023, that entire amount is there for you to spend on the first day your benefits begin.
+Health care FSA funds are available to spend in their entirety at the beginning of your plan year.
+So if you decide to contribute $3,300 to your health care FSA account in 2025, that entire amount is there for you to spend on the first day your benefits begin.

 HSA contributions, on the other hand, accumulate only as you contribute.
-If you plan to save $3,050 over the year, you may only have access to half of that by the end of June, which may make it harder to cover significant expenses.
+If you plan to save $3,300 over the year, you may only have access to half of that by the end of June, which may make it harder to cover significant expenses.
 However, HSAs let you reimburse yourself for any qualified medical expenses, which can make them effectively work the same way as FSAs.

 For example, let's say you charge a $1,200 medical bill to your credit card because you don't have enough funds in your HSA.
 You can pay yourself back when your HSA balance grows enough to cover the cost.

-At 65, you can treat an HSA like a traditional 401(k) or IRA To avoid a 20% penalty—plus any applicable taxes—you should only use money held in FSAs and HSAs for qualified medical expenses.
+To avoid a 20% penalty—plus any applicable taxes—you should only use money held in FSAs and HSAs for qualified medical expenses.
 But starting at 65, the 20% penalty is waived for HSAs, making them effectively like traditional 401(k)s or individual retirement accounts (IRAs).
 If you choose to use HSA funds for ineligible expenses at age 65 or older, you will still owe any applicable income taxes on what you take out.

 Major differences between HSAs and FSAs HSA FSA